-The JPM Palladium Card doesn’t have a specific annual spending threshold you need to meet like the AmEx Centurion has, but rather it has an even tougher requirement… you need to have a private banker in order to qualify!
+The JPM Palladium Card doesn’t have a specific annual spending threshold you need to meet like the AmEx Centurion has, but rather it has a rather tough requirement… you need to have a private banker in order to qualify!
 It’s only offered to private banking clients of the JP Morgan Private Bank, Investment Bank, Treasury Services or Commercial Bank.

-As my contact at Chase explained, they don’t need to charge an annual fee in the thousands like AmEx Centurion does, because the average Palladium cardmember already has $30 mil invested at their bank and that’s how they can afford to practically give away the card to ultra high net worth individuals.
+As my contact at Chase explained, they don’t need to charge an annual fee in the thousands because the average Palladium cardmember already has an average of $30 million invested with JP Morgan or Chase and that’s how they can justify comping the normally stratospheric fee that normally comes with such a card for these ultra high net worth individuals.

 What are the benefits?